xu2xulim/Space-Butler/Superhero on deta/Introduction.md

 `{"card_id" : "{triggercardidlong}", "address" : "60 Lincoln Center Plaza, New York, NY 10023, United States", "locationName" : "The Juilliard School"}`

-In the above case, the card_id is a Trello variable and when the request is called, Trello automation will insert the value of the card id.
+In the above case, the {triggercardidlong} is a Trello variable and when the request is called, Trello automation will insert the value of the card id.
+For more information on Trello variables, visit this [help page](https://help.trello.com/article/1157-variables).